nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 can rerun.
 Those are predictions the formal result makes, and you can hold it to them.
 They are stated falsifiable on purpose, because a prediction you cannot be proven wrong on is worth nothing to science, and I am asking to be proven wrong.

-We are building two such records, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
+Since the first draft of this post, one of them has been tested.
+The prediction was that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it holds at scale.
+We built an engine on the two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three random seeds.
+The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is itself proved sound in Lean, with the hash assumed collision-free.
+The engine is not public yet, so today that is my word, graded as such, the same as the mechanization.
+When it is public you can run it.
+We are building two records on it, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
 The one science needs, nobody has built, and the finding says what it would have to be.
 You may want to see us succeed or you may want to see us fall.
 Either way, the argument is the thing to contend with.

 A few facts the argument depends on.
 This is my first scientific contribution.
 My co-author Zach Collier and I asked one question in two